EventCity: Events

 EventCity hosted events including the Caravan and Motorhome Show 2012, the Manchester auditions for The X Factor and the Woman's Weekly Creative Stitchcraft and Hobbycrafts Show.
+Event City also hosted the Roller Derby World Cup in 2018.

 EventCity also hosted a series of corporate Christmas parties throughout December every year.

 Therme Manchester resort

 It had been proposed that EventCity would relocate to a site further west (formerly occupied by the Trafford Soccer Dome) whilst the existing site would be redeveloped into the Therme Manchester spa and water park resort.
 However, Peel announced in mid-2020 that the relocation plans had been scrapped, and EventCity would permanently close after all contracted events had taken place in early 2022.

 Plans to demolish the EventCity site were submitted to Trafford Council in September 2022, with the works initially expected to be completed in Spring 2023, ahead of the main construction of the resort.
 By January 2023, the EventCity building had been completely demolished.
 In March 2023, construction of Therme Manchester began.